 Dryad/DryadLINQ

 Dryad is a distributed execution engine for coarse grain data parallel applications.
 It combines the MapReduce programming style with dataflow graphs to solve the computation tasks.
 Dryad considers computation tasks as directed acyclic graph (DAG) where the vertices represent computation tasks and with the edges acting as communication channels over which the data flow from one vertex to another.
 The data is stored in (or partitioned to) local disks via the Windows shared directories and meta-data files and Dryad schedules the execution of vertices depending on the data locality.
 (Note: The academic release of Dryad only exposes the DryadLINQ API for programmers [3][10].
 Therefore, all our implementations are written using DryadLINQ although it uses Dryad as the underlying runtime).
 Dryad also stores the output of vertices in local disks, and the other vertices which depend on these results, access them via the shared directories.
 This enables Dryad to re-execute failed vertices, a step which improves the fault tolerance of the programming model.
-The academic release of DryadLINQ runs only on the Windows HPC Server 2008 operation system.
+The current academic release of DryadLINQ runs only on the Windows HPC Server 2008 operation system.

 Apache Hadoop